 Hemraj B. Dodiya, Ph.D.

 Title: Post-Doctoral Scholar in Sangram Sisodia lab Neurobiology (University of Chicago, US)

 Current research: I am interested in the microbiota-gut-brain axis and its role in aging and age-associated neurodegenerative disorders.
 Currently, I am working on the projects that look at the changes in the intestinal microbiome and its impact on the peripheral (mainly enteric) and central nervous system in Alzheimer’s disease.
 Prebiotics/ targeted probiotics preclinical research studies for Alzheimer’s disease are my short-term goal.

-I am really excited about the ISAPP 2018 conference @ Singapore to learn about the breaking news on prebiotics/probiotics.
 As an upcoming Neuroscientist in the microbiome field, ISAPP provides a great platform for me to learn and merge Prebiotic/probiotic field with the Neurobiology.
 The symposium and poster session will help me to collaborate with the top scientists and companies focusing on probiotics/prebiotics from all over the world.

 LinkedIn: Hemraj Dodiya

 Title: PhD Student at the Faculty of Health Sciences at the University of Cape Town, South Africa

 Current research: I am working on evaluating the effect of vaginal probiotics on BV cure in South African women, as well as characterising vaginal Lactobacillus strains isolated from healthy South African women regarding their potential to improve vaginal health.